-Steve McDonald: Our guest this week is Marc Lichtenfeld, the biotech and pharma strategist for The Oxford Club.
+Steve McDonald: Our guest this week is Marc Lichtenfeld, a biotech and pharma strategist.
 He’s here to talk about something that I think sounds like something that hides under your bed when you’re a child: a PDUFA.

 Marc Lichtenfeld: Well, it does sound like a monster for some of the biotech executives.

 SM: If you don’t eat your vegetables, the PDUFA will get you.

 ML: Yeah, and you can see why it would be so scary for some pharma and biotech CEOs.

 SM: Well the whole industry is scary as far as I’m concerned…

 ML: Well, PDUFA stands for the Prescription Drug User Fee Act.
 And this is a law that was instituted in the early ‘90s that basically makes it so that the drug companies – the pharma and biotech companies – pay the FDA for it to review their drugs and decide on approval or rejection.

 And this is important because there’s something called the PDUFA date.
 So when a company applies to get a drug approved, it is given a PDUFA date by the FDA, which is the date that it’ll either get the “yes” or “no” – approval or rejection of its drug.

 So you’ll often see a company release that its PDUFA date is November 3, and you know that by that date, the FDA is going to rule.
 So if you’re the CEO of a biotech or pharma company, you’re sitting there at your computer waiting for that email to come in from the FDA saying “yes” or “no.”